 Lighton’s 3 for 1

-The first slot machine to offer automatic pay-outs was created by John Lighton in 1892.
+The first slot machine in history to offer automatic pay-outs was created by John Lighton in 1892.
 Named the 3 for 1, it featured a crude but effective design that consisted of two coin channels – one led to the machine’s cash box and the other was fitted with a lever.
 When this lever was tripped, another two coins were released in addition to the original deposit.

 A year later, an inventor named Gustav Schultze combined Lighton’s 3 for 1 system with a spinning dial mechanism which he called the Automatic Check Machine.
 Once again a side lever was included that span a dial which came to a halt on a coloured wheel.
 When landing on a certain colour, a bell sounded and two coins released with a token for money.
 Despite its brief popularity, the 3 for 1 was soon rendered obsolete by a revolutionary new slot machine from an inventor by the name of Charles Fey.

-Liberty Bell Slot Machine
+Liberty Bell Slot Machine History

 Charles Fey, Automatic Pay-Outs and the Bell Variants